thinkst/canary-utils/README.md

 **Purpose:** This bash script is intended to run your alerts through the GreyNoise Community API.

 **Usage:** Set the `CANARY_HASH` & `CANARY_API_KEY` variables, as well as the `BIRD_ID` you'd like to retrieve the events from.
-Run the script and the results will be populated in a new json file.
+Run the script and the results will be populated in a new JSON file.
 Doppler is a handy tool for securely syncing and managing environment variables.
 You can sign up for a free account [here](https://dashboard.doppler.com/register)

-**Prerequisites:** The Canary API functionality will need to be enabled on your Console, a guide available [here](https://help.canary.tools/hc/en-gb/articles/360012727537-How-does-the-API-work-).
+**Prerequisites:** The Canary API functionality will need to be enabled on your Console, a guide is available [here](https://help.canary.tools/hc/en-gb/articles/360012727537-How-does-the-API-work-).
 You will then need the [jq](https://stedolan.github.io/jq/) package installed on your local machine.
 If you're running this script on a Linux machine, you will need to install the zip utility to extract the alerts archive.
 On Debian/Ubuntu/Mint, you can install zip by running ```sudo apt install zip```.
 On RedHat/Centos/Fedora, you can install zip by running ```sudo dnf install zip```.